happypeter/edocs/soho.md

       - NO.2 No more than 3 layers
       - NO.3 Thin on the inside, thick on the outside
       - NO.4 Lighter on the inside, darker on the outside
+  - do u need thermals
+    - not for everyday life
+    - so I will not by them anymore
+    - I will buy comfortable sports pants as home dress

   - want a shirt like this, https://youtu.be/6iNrgkZ-TeI?t=136 cozy
   - neutral colors really elegent, https://youtu.be/DZ5dqPbOXOw?t=35